 You’ve tried all the usual home treatments – gels, creams, heat and ice, over-the-counter pain relief medications, and the list goes on.
 But you’re still turning down invitations for a friendly tennis match or a pickup game of basketball, or avoiding hobbies like gardening.
 You want to say goodbye to stubborn knee pain, but you’re just not ready for a knee replacement.

 Knee surgery can be extremely effective when it’s done at the right time and for the right reasons.
-But there are several non-surgical alternatives that can successfully relieve pain and restore mobility – pushing your need for surgery out or possibly taking it off the table all together.
+But there are several alternatives to knee replacement surgery that can successfully relieve pain and restore mobility – delaying your need for surgery or possibly taking it off the table all together.

 As an orthopedist at TRIA, I’ve helped treat knee pain in hundreds of patients.
 I know first-hand that surgery isn’t always the best fit.
-Many of my patients don’t know that non-surgical options can heal their knee pain.
-Here are some of the non-surgical treatments I commonly recommend.
+Many of my patients don’t know that nonsurgical options can heal their knee pain.
+Here are some of the nonsurgical knee pain I commonly recommend.

 When your knees hurt and feel stiff, exercise is usually the last thing on your mind.
-But moving more can actually help manage your knee pain in many ways, including:
+But among the many benefits of exercise, moving more can actually help manage your joint pain in many ways, including:

 - Building muscle strength to help support your knees

 - Improving your knee flexibility and reducing stiffness